 The Joseph B. and Toby Gittler Prize was created by the late Professor Joseph B. Gittler to recognize outstanding and lasting scholarly contributions to racial, ethnic and/or religious relations.
 The Joseph B. and Toby Gittler Endowed Fund at Brandeis University supports this annual award.

 The award includes a cash prize of $25,000 and a medal.
-The prize and medal are presented at a ceremony that includes a reception and a public lecture by the recipient on the Brandeis University campus in Waltham, Massachusetts.
+The prize and medal are presented at a ceremony that includes a reception and a public lecture by the recipient on the Brandeis University campus.